TAX AND PENSIONS

 Travel expenses

-Bus fares, train tickets, fuel, parking, or any other costs incurred by travelling for the purpose of work.
-This can include travelling to meetings, exhibitions, or work related events, however, travelling between work and home is not a tax deductible expense.
+Bus fares, train tickets, fuel, parking, or any other costs incurred by travelling for work.
+This can include travelling to meetings, exhibitions, or work-related events.

 Clothing